wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      -
      -

 The same reasoning applies to the results obtained for Test 1b.
-The GHEtool L2- and L3-methods both resulted in lengths of 76.7 m, consistent with the mean value of all tools, which is 76.1 m.
+The GHEtool L2- and L3-methods both resulted in depths of 76.7 m, consistent with the mean value of all tools, which is 76.1 m.
 The L4-method again provides a slightly lower value of 72.5 m, which is in line with other L4-methods.

-.. list-table:: Calculated borefield lengths for Test 1b with  a peak load duration of 6 hours and imposed Rb=0.13 m.K/W
+.. list-table:: Calculated borehole depths for Test 1b with  a peak load duration of 6 hours and imposed Rb*=0.13 m.K/W.
    :header-rows: 1

    * - Sizing method
-     - Borehole length [m]
+     - Borehole depth [m]
      - Difference from mean [%]
-     - Imposed Rb=0.13 [m.K/W]
+     - Imposed Rb* = 0.13 [m.K/W]
    * - L2
      - 76.7
      - 0.8